 IT'S IMPORTANT TO FIND A DENTAL OFFICE THAT YOU CAN TRUST TO DELIVER THE dental CARE YOU NEED.
 HERE ARE SOME ANSWERS TO OUR MOST FREQUENTLY ASKED QUESTIONS.

 AND, IF YOU WANT TO KNOW WHAT IT'S LIKE TO BE A PATIENT AT OUR OFFICE, CHECK OUT OUR REVIEWS ONLINE.
 OUR PATIENTS CAN TELL YOU BETTER THAN WE CAN.

-We accept a lot of insurance plans!
-For dental care, we are in-network with HealthPartners, Delta Dental Premier, Cigna, MetLife, Aetna, United HealthCare, and more.
+We are in-network with several insurance plans.
 Even if we are not in-network with your insurance, we can work with your plan to provide you the dental care you need.
-In many cases, our “out of network” patients end up with the same benefits as our “in-network” patients.
+In many cases, our “out-of-network” patients end up with the same benefits as our “in-network” patients.

 Don't let lack of insurance prevent you from receiving dental care.
 For our patients without insurance, we offer an in-house dental savings plan called the Smile Club.
 It offers members a discount on their annual cleanings and exams.
 Additionally, members save 10% on all dental work, including fillings, crowns, and implants.

 For patients of record, you may contact Dr. Zeis directly on her cell phone (the number is on our office voicemail).
 You can also send an email to zeis (at) zeisdental.com.

 Absolutely.
 Some patients will bring their recommended treatment plan in and others will just want a complete exam to compare the results.
 It's important to understand that all dentists are different in their approach to dental care.
 With any problem, there is always more than one solution.